students on stage

 • Two letters of recommendation from people you have worked with as an artist (i.e. Director, Designer, Teacher, or Supervisor)

-After you have submitted your portfolio and artistic resume, and we have received your letters of recommendation, you will be notified via email to arrange an interview using Zoom or another video conferencing service.
+After you have submitted your portfolio and artistic resume, and we have received your letters of recommendation, you will be notified via email about your interview date and time.

 Questions?
 Contact